-to attend these meetings, either at the same time I teach them (synchronously) or by watching the recording of the meeting (asynchronously).
+NOTE: I will be recording a meeting on D2L Virtual Classroom every Friday, 9:30 - 11:00 AM.
+You are required to view these meetings, either live in Virtual Classroom or by watching the recording of the meeting.
 You may want to install Zoom if you haven't already, because if I'm having problems with the Virtual Classroom getting started, Zoom will be my backup plan.
 Check our D2L page Friday morning for Virtual Classroom instructions or Zoom links.
 You may not be able to regularly attend these meetings live, this is fine.
 I will archive every class meeting in the bottom of the Virtual Classroom tab on D2L for you to watch at your leisure during the week.
-Whether you attend synchronously or asynchronously, you are expected to watch the meeting, take notes, and ask questions, either in class or via email.
+Whether you attend synchronously (live) or asynchronously (recorded), you are expected to watch the meeting, take notes, and ask questions, either in class or via email.

-Early Alerts: Full Term #1: September 12th - 13th #2: October 10th - 11th
+Early Alerts: Full Term #1: January 30th - 31st #2: February 27th - 28th